lucienxixi/Core-Java-Basic/Assignments/src/main/java/assignment2/assignment2.md

 - To create object of a class(to instantiate an object)
 5. What is the default value of local variable?
 What is the default value of instance variable?
 - The local variables are not initialized to any default values.
-We should not use local variables with out initialization.
+We should not use local variables without initialization.
 Even the java compiler throws error.
 - The default value of instance variable:
 ```java